 You do pay a price for these incremental field updates given the way Mongo stores the data and manages the on-the-fly schema changes, and you may need to dump and reload the database to regain storage and query efficiency if you perform these types of changes in production versus just experiment during development.

 Mongo breathes JSON and uses binary JSON (BJSON) in API calls.
 This means you need to be comfortable with JavaScript notation and will definitely want to keep the JSONLint (http://jsonlint.com/) URL handy to assist you when errors crop up in your input data.
 The use of JSON provides the capability of storing deeply nested or hierarchical records and structures, which will require you to re-think any notions you may have on normalization.
-If you’re used to performing RDBMS normalization, then you’ll need to take a step back, ignore most of what you’ve been taught or learned and embrace the verbosity of this side of the NoSQL universe.
+If you’re used to performing RDBMS normalization, then you’ll need to take a step back, ignore most of what you’ve been taught or have learned and embrace the verbosity of this side of the NoSQL universe.

 For example, malicious nodes in the AlienVault database can have multiple malicious activities associated with them.
 In traditional, normalized SQL, you would likely setup a separate table with host key and malicious node type field and have a row for each entry: